 You may also experience side effects when you begin to take a new medication.
 In your notebook, you should write down any new symptoms or side effects you are experiencing.
 This should then be discussed with your doctor (see tip #3).
 If the side effects are serious, you should immediately call your healthcare professional and discuss next steps with them.

 The benefit to keeping track of your medications is that you can reference the list when you meet with your healthcare professionals, whether a primary care doctor, pharmacist or a specialist.
 If you are experiencing side effects or have questions about any prescriptions, it is important to talk to a professional that can provide more information and answer your questions.

 Further, if you are discussing any new prescriptions with your health care professional, it is important that they know what drugs you are currently taking.
 This will help to ensure that you are not consuming prescriptions that should not be taken together.

 As noted, you should be reading labels on your medications and taking note of how long to take the medicine or when it is expired.
 Once a prescription has reached its expiration date, it should be disposed of properly.
 This includes removing your personal health information from the packaging, and destroying the medication by placing it in a plastic bag and adding filler and placing it in the trash.
-For more detailed instructions on how to properly dispose of old or unused medications, visit the MyOldMeds website here.

 While you are managing your medications by taking notes and talking with your health care professionals, it is also important to share some information with a close friend or family member.
 If your partner, child or neighbor has an understanding about your medication regimen then they can help you manage your prescriptions.
 This might include asking questions that you had not thought of, taking note of expiration dates or checking in to make sure you have taken your medications for the day.